srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ## In This Lab

 In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
 You will then create a simulated device that sends vibration telemetry to your IoT hub.
-With your simulated data arriving at IoT hub, you will implement tow message routes, one that archives data for future analysis and one that supports data analysis in real time (outputs to Azure Blob storage and Azure Stream Analytics respectively).
+With your simulated data arriving at IoT hub, you will implement two message routes, one that archives data for future analysis and one that supports data analysis in real time (outputs to Azure Blob storage and Azure Stream Analytics respectively).
 The lab includes the following exercises:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)

-    * The script will create an Azure IoT Hub if you don't have one.
+    * The script will create an Azure IoT Hub if you don't have one
     * The script will create a new device identity (sensor-v-3000) for this lab

 * Create a simulated device that sends device telemetry to the IoT Hub
 * Create an IoT Hub message route that outputs to blob storage
-* Create a second message route that outputs to an Azure Stream Analytics job.
+* Create a second message route that outputs to an Azure Stream Analytics job

 ## Lab Instructions